liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointOnline/secure-store-service-retirement-in-microsoft-365.md

 # Secure Store Service (SSS) retirement in Microsoft 365

 SharePoint has a long history of helping users securely work with external data inside the SharePoint user experience, starting with the Business Data Catalog feature in SharePoint Server 2007.
-As SharePoint has evolved into a cloud-first service, so too have the options for managing credentials and secrets for external data access.
+SharePoint has been evolving into a cloud-first service and along with it the options for managing credentials and secrets for external data access have also evolved.
 To simplify these options and provide the best experience for these scenarios going forward, Microsoft is announcing its plan to retire Secure Store Service (SSS) in Microsoft 365 and focus on Azure Key Vault as its replacement technology.

-This follows the discontinuation of [Business Connectivity Services](/sharepoint/business-connectivity-services-retirement) (BCS), which was the primary use case for Secure Store Service.
+This announcement follows the discontinuation of [Business Connectivity Services](/sharepoint/business-connectivity-services-retirement) (BCS), which was the primary use case for Secure Store Service.

 ## Impact on SharePoint Server